Moffefe/MycoBox/README.md

 A Zigbee-controlled fan can be assigned to the ventilation function.

-Ventilation can then be managed by MycoBox as part of the configured environmental control.
+Ventilation operates according to the configured ON and OFF timing settings.

+This allows controlled air exchange without requiring the fan to remain permanently active.

 ---